(Last Updated: July 10th, 2018)

 For reviews, we saw a 30% increase in Google reviews and an average of 15 reviews on Facebook and 13 reviews on yelp for to ranking sites profiles.

-For Google Business Profile we are starting to see people using the Q&A’s feature, but there is a lot of room for improvement here.
+For Google My Business we are starting to see people using the Q&A’s feature, but there is a lot of room for improvement here.
 There are more questions being asked than answers being giving.
 31% of the top listing had questions whereas only 9% of top listings had answers.
 This shows an area where improvements could easily be made by paying attention to what is happening on your GMB listing.

 It is important to note that 68% of mobile searches had local pack ads showing up in the local results as well as 23% of desktop searches.
 Back in February of this year, Dr. Pete found that 35% of mobile searches had local pack ads.
 In just four months we are already seeing that number closer to 70%.
 If you haven’t already looked into local pack ads, it is time to take them seriously.